 One of Ghana’s street foods, this kebab style meat is seasoned with suya – a dried spice mix of ground peanuts, cayenne pepper, ground ginger, smoked paprika, and garlic powder.
 Cooked on a grill and served with rice, plantains, and local vegetables for a complete meal.

 Gyro comes from the word to circle or turn, as this popular Greece street sandwich is made from pork or chicken turning on a vertical rotisserie.
 Crispy pieces are sliced to order and served in a pita with onions, tomatoes, and tzatziki – a yogurt-cucumber sauce.

 Shucos is a mix between a hot dog and a taco and can be found in food carts across the country.
 A long sausage is placed in a soft tortilla or bun and topped with traditional taco fillings like guacamole, onions, tomatoes, chilies, plus ketchup, mustard, and mayonnaise.

 From the Hawaiian word to slice, this fresh fish dish has modern-day influences from Japanese cuisine.
 Tuna or salmon is cut and seasoned with soy sauce, sesame oil, seaweed, onions, and garlic.
-This umami-rich dish can be eaten alone or as part of a Poke Bowl.
+This umami-rich dish can be eaten alone or as part of a Poke Bowl, a classic Hawaiian food.

 This breakfast burrito is one of the most common, and inexpensive, street foods in Honduras.
 Made with a tortilla, smashed beans, thick sour cream, and local cheese plus eggs, guacamole, and sausage.
 Add a dash of hot sauce if you please!